Skip to content header Skip to main content Skip to content footer

 Greater flamingo chicks hatch at Martin Mere!

-WWT Martin Mere Wetland Centre, based in West Lancashire, has welcomed fluffy flamingo chicks into its Living Collection.
+West Lancashire’s WWT Martin Mere Wetland Centre is celebrating the arrival of several fluffy flamingo chicks within its Living Collection.

-The greater flamingo chicks hatched between late April and early May, and have already ventured off their nest, which they do within around five to seven days of hatching.
+The greater flamingo chicks hatched between late April and early May and are already exploring beyond their nests, something flamingo chicks typically do within five to seven days of hatching.

 Flamingo chick and adult talking across the sand